idaholab/moose/framework/doc/content/sqa/framework_srs.md

 !template! item key=system-requirements
-!alert construction
+The creation of the requirements for [!ac](MOOSE) is an ongoing progress as new objects are added.
-The creation of the requirements for [!ac](MOOSE) is an ongoing progress.
-The [#functional-requirements] are being generated from source code and soon all requirements should follow this format.
+The [#functional-requirements] are generated from test specifications, which are required with each addition to the MOOSE framework or its modules.
 !template-end!

 !template! item key=minimum-requirements